RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The month of the year from the given date.
+The current month of the given date.
+The month is 1-indexed.

 - `date`: The date to extract the current month from.